-Angry commuters clash with climate protesters disrupting London travel
+Angry commuters drag Extinction Rebellion protesters off trains during London travel disruption

-Activists from the global environmental movement Extinction Rebellion held demonstrations across London's Tube network Thursday morning.
-Several protesters climbed on top of train cars in different stations on the Docklands Light Railway (DLR) train line, and hung a black banner above the train that read "Business as usual = Death."
+Protesters from the global environmental movement Extinction Rebellion climbed onto carriages and glued themselves to trains, bringing parts of the city's transport network to a grinding halt.

-Protesters also glued themselves to the tops and sides of trains, according to a statement from Extinction Rebellion.
+Demonstrators, who are intent on forcing government action on ecological breakdown, hung a black banner in the east London station of Canning Town that read: "Business as usual = Death."

-With trains halted at the station, angry commuters soon took action into their own hands.
-Videos on social media show a large crowd shouting at a protester on top of a train, and throwing objects at him.
-They then grabbed his ankles and dragged him off the train roof, seeming to surge forward into a physical altercation before station staff intervened.
+With trains stopped at the station, angry commuters soon took action into their own hands.
+Videos on social media showed a large crowd shouting at a protester on top of a train and throwing objects at him, before a commuter grabbed his ankles and dragged him off the roof.
+The crowd below surged forward into a physical altercation, which ended only after station staff and other passengers intervened.

 Four people have been arrested so far due to the "obstruction incidents at Stratford and Canning Town," according to the British Transport Police (BPT).